-Today is the feast of St. Matthias.
-The remaining eleven apostles were gathered in the Upper Room, after the resurrection and ascension of our Lord, and Simon Peter, their leader appointed by Christ, called them to an important task: the replacement in the vacant office of Apostle of Judas.
+Originally recorded for the feast of St. Matthias, this episode featuring Marcus Grodi and Dr. Kenneth Howell looks at how the remaining eleven apostles were gathered in the Upper Room, after the resurrection and ascension of our Lord.
+Simon Peter, their leader appointed by Christ, called them to an important task: the replacement in the vacant office of Apostle of Judas.
 Of the two qualified men nominated, the Holy Spirit led them to chose St. Matthias, but the main reason for this act of choosing him to replace Judas was, as stated in the book of Acts, that “one of these men must become with us a witness to His resurrection.”

 Thus the primary importance of the resurrection of Jesus Christ from the dead, which is what we will discuss today on Deep In Scripture.